Seaweed for Foodservice part 2: Kombu Kelp Powder

 - The increased surface area of powders also work better in baking, as it's easier for the powder to bind more readily with other ingredients.

 - The finer grains in powder offer a more neutral texture compared to seaweed flakes, which can add bite.

 - Powders combine evenly with other spices when blending rubs and marinades.

 How to use Kombu Kelp Powder

 Rich, earthy and distinguished, Kombu Powder tastes less salty or bitter than flakes.
-Instead, it packs a powerful flavour boost.
+And it packs quite the powerful flavour boost.

 Customer feedback from Japanese chefs who are familiar working with kombu suggests the powdered format gives a new experience of the flavour.

-Try spooning Kombu Powder into the base of fragrant curries, comforting soups and hearty stews, or use it in the poaching liquid for fish or chicken.
+Try spooning kelp powder into the base of fragrant curries, comforting soups and hearty stews, or use it in the poaching liquid for fish or chicken.